jedevc/fyp-report/report.md

 }
 ```

-Blocks can call each other, forming a call graph.
-This isn't limited to just a
+Blocks can call each other, forming a directed call graph.
+This isn't limited
-directed acyclic graph; blocks can call each other and form co-recursive
+to an acyclic graph; blocks can call each other and even form recursive
-structures.
+structures:

 ```
 block first {